norlab/LIS-546-SPR2021/content/tidy-data.md

 </table>
 <br>

-Our dataset now contains four observations - USA 2016 and 2017 GDP, and UK 2016 and 2017 GDP.
+Our dataset now contains four observations: USA 2016, USA 2017, UK 2016, and UK 2017.
 What we've done is remove any external information needed to interpret what the data represent.
 This could, for example, help with secondary analysis when we want to directly plot GDP over time.

 The second type of data structuring problem that curators are likely to encounter is when one observation is **scattered** across multiple **rows**.
 This is the opposite of the problem that we encountered with variables spread across multiple columns.
 In short, the problem with having multiple observations scattered across rows is that we're duplicating information by confusing a variable for a value.